 To begin, it would be wise to teach your kids some basic kitchen safety tips because it’s important that they know proper behavior when cooking.
 By starting with this essential information, it could potentially help you avoid any kitchen-related accidents.

 You can teach your kids how to safely use a knife to cut foods, how to stir pots of boiling water without burning themselves, and how to take pans out of a hot oven without injury.
 Of course, what you get started with will largely depend on your child’s age because you want to choose tasks that are best suited for them.
 (More on that in a moment!)

-For toddlers, you can get them involved with simple tasks, but still make sure you’re paying close attention.
-They need supervision in the kitchen to ensure no accidents happens.
-They can complete tasks such as: washing produce in the sink, picking fresh herbs, adding seasonings like salt and pepper (with your help so they don’t overdo it!), or kneading dough.
+For toddlers, you can get them involved with simple tasks, but still, make sure you’re paying close attention.
+They need supervision in the kitchen to ensure no accidents happen.
+They can complete tasks such as washing produce in the sink, picking fresh herbs, adding seasonings like salt and pepper (with your help so they don’t overdo it!), or kneading the dough.

 4. Let Your Child Pick the Recipe